margudo/LSSGALPY/README.md

   * NumPy: array processing for numbers, strings, records, and objects;
   * matplotlib: Python 2D plotting library;
   * basemap: add-on toolkit for matplotlib.

+* Update:

+  * For an updated version of this tool (no basemap requirement) visit https://gitlab.com/astrogal/LAVINCOMPY.

 * License: